JakobKirton/SnowflakeGenerator/README.md

 The `Settings` class allows you to customize the Snowflake instance:

 -   `MachineID`: A unique identifier for the machine or instance generating the IDs.
+	- Defaults to: 0
 -   `CustomEpoch`: A custom epoch or reference point for the timestamp portion of the generated ID.
+	- Defaults to: 1970-01-01T00:00:00.000Z
+- `MachineIDBitLength`: Sets the number of bits allocated to the Machine ID part of the Snowflake ID.
+	- Defaults to: 10
+- `SequenceBitLength`: Sets the number of bits allocated to the Sequence part of the Snowflake ID.
+	- Defaults to: 12

 ## License